ddimatos/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

 Default behavior for an un-tagged file or stream is determined by the program, for example, `IBM Open Enterprise SDK for Python <https://www.ibm.com/products/open-enterprise-python-zos>`__ defaults to the UTF-8 encoding.

-Ansible modules will not read or honor any file tag.
-It is up to the user to check the tags of remote files with an additional task using the builtin.command module and apply any necessary encoding conversion.
+Ansible modules will not read or honor any file tags.
+It is up to the user to determine the nature of remote data.
+This is achieveable with an additional task using the ``builtin.command`` module and apply any necessary encoding conversion.

 .. code-block::
     - name: tag my_file.txt as ibm-1047 ebcdic.